 Voting Rights Act of 1965

-a law designed to help end formal and informal barriers to African American suffrage.
+A law designed to help end formal and informal barriers to African American suffrage.
 Under the law, hundreds of thousands of African Americans were registered and the number of African American elected officials increased dramatically.

-1920: guarantees women the right to vote
+The constitutional amendment adopted in 1920 that guarantees women the right to vote

 Equal Rights Amendment

-a constitutional amendment originally introduced in Congress in 1923 and passed by Congress in 1972, stating that "equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."
+A constitutional amendment originally introduced in Congress in 1923 and passed by Congress in 1972, stating that "equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."
 Despite public support, the amendment failed to acquire the necessary support from three-fourths of the state legislatures.

 Americans with Disabilities Act of 1990